|

 7. Fake your way to success.

-8. Help will come from where you least expect
+8. Help will come from where you least expect it.

 9. Failure is an option.